I am not a very social-media-posting person but when I started to

 interesting and hilarious.

 into tech roles, and Anna is one of those doses of inspiration.
+She

-going through a similar transition moment, need some inspiration and career tips.
+similar transition moment, need some inspiration and career tips.
+So

 Hey Anna, could you tell me about your career switch?
 Why did